programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 If you use Skype XAMPP may not work as Skype may use the same port (80 and 443).
 In that case, close the application, or change ports ([See solutions](https://windowsreport.com/xampp-port-80-443-in-use-skype-fix/#.XDM6XGlCfIU))

-{% include figure.html filename="XAMPPstart.jpg" caption="In Windows 10, start menu has XAMPP Control Panel" %}

 {% include figure.html filename="XAMPPcontrolpanel.jpg" caption="Click Start button for Apache LModule, and it is started (User interface may look a bit different depending on your OS)" %}

 {% include figure.html filename="XAMPPlocalhost.jpg" caption="Go to [http://localhost/dashboard](http://localhost/dashboard) in your browser to see if Apache is working" %}

-{% include figure.html filename="PHPinfo.jpg" caption="Optionally go to [http://localhost/dashboard/phpinfo.php](http://localhost/dashboard/phpinfo.php) in your browser to see if PHP is working (i.e. if you see this page)" %}

 If you see the screens like above, everything should be OK.
 Go to the installation folder, you will find an "htdocs" folder (for Mac OSX, /Applications/XAMPP/xamppfiles/htdocs).
 I suggest creating a shortcut on the desktop.
 We must use this folder to put all the necessary files to create our website, so it is best if it is conveniently located.
 Right now there are only default files in this folder that XAMPP has prepared for us, so let’s create a brand new PHP file.
 Inside the "htdocs" folder, create a new text file using your text editor and save it as `helloworld.php`.